 \section{Dissipation driven delocalization-localization transition}

-In the preceding section, we conducted a systematic investigation into the thermodynamic characteristics of this quasi-periodic system under thermal equilibrium conditions.
-Our findings revealed two key insights: firstly, the system's thermodynamic behaviors are tied to its initial properties; secondly, the system holds potential application value for developing quantum heat engine, heater, and accelerator.
-We also analyzed approaches to regulate these three working modes.
-In addition to the thermodynamic aspect, recent research efforts have yielded conflicting perspectives regarding the steady-state delocalization-localization transition under dissipative modulation \cite{Longhi,Wang,PRB_wang,Wang_3}.
+Recent research efforts have yielded conflicting perspectives regarding the steady-state delocalization-localization transition under dissipative modulation \cite{Longhi,Wang,PRB_wang} .
 By employing the dissipation, one can precisely control the delocalization and localization properties of the system under non-equilibrium steady states.
 Therefore, it motivates us to study the delocalization and localization properties of the steady state after introducing the dissipation.

-Besides, some studies suggest this transition is independent of the system's initial properties.
+Besides, some studies suggest this transition is independent of the system's initial properties \cite{Wang}.
 Alternative viewpoints argue that the system's initial attributes can influence the transition.
 Different initial property may either shorten or extend the threshold required for the delocalization-localization shift to occur.
 We aim to study whether the dependence of system's initial property will also occur in this system with diagonal and off-diagonal quasiperiodic modulations and to study how different initial properties affect the delocalization-localization transition of the steady state as well.

-Upon introducing this bond dissipation Lindblad operator $L_{n}=c^{\dag}_{n}c_{n+\ell}$, generated following the ones in Ref.\cite{bond_1,bond_2,bond_3,bond_4,bond_5,bond_6,Wang}, then the time-evolution of the density matrix $\rho$ is dictated by the following Lindblad master equation
+Upon introducing this bond dissipation Lindblad operator $L_{n}=c^{\dag}_{n}c_{n+\ell}$, generated following the ones in Ref.\cite{bond_1,bond_2,bond_5,bond_6,Wang} , then the time-evolution of the density matrix $\rho$ is dictated by the following Lindblad master equation